 Night Market Food

-Night markets are wildly popular in Chiang Mai from the huge weekend markets inside the walls to Chang Puak by the Elephant Gate where the “Cowboy Hat Lady” sets up shop every night.
-We tried a lot of night markets in Chiang Mai, and our favorite was the Sum Meut Market a/k/a Hiding in the Dark Market.
+Night markets are wildly popular from the huge weekend Chiang Mai night bazaar inside the walls to Chang Puak by the Elephant Gate where the “Cowboy Hat Lady” sets up shop every night.
+We tried a lot of the Chiang Mai night markets, and our favorite was the Sum Meut Market a/k/a Hiding in the Dark Market.

-Meat on a Stick
+Meat On A Stick

 We love to eat meat on a stick when we travel.
 Each cuisine takes this grilled staple and adds its own twist.
 People in Chiang Ma typically grill sausage so that it’s spicy, sour and full of flavor.

 We stumbled upon Khanom Krok at the Sum Meut Market for the first time.
 The vendor laughed when we asked for hot sauce.
 It turns out that Khanom Krok are coconut rice pancakes and are best eaten as dessert.

 Drinks are everywhere in Chiang Mai from juice to beer and everything in-between.
 Though we drank our fair share of lager beer in Chiang Mai, we fell in love with the city’s coffee and smoothies.

 Though we found some other excellent Chiang Mai coffee bars like Ming Mitr Coffee, Nimmanian Club and Nine One Coffee, we eventually abandoned our plan and just went to Ristr8to Lab every day for guaranteed coffee bliss.

-Akha Ama is located at 9/1 Mata Apartment, Hassadhisawee Rd, Soi 3, ถ.หัสดิเสวี ซอย 3, Changphuak, Muang ช้างเผือก, เมือง, Chiang Mai 50300, Thailand
+Akha Ama is located at 9/1 Mata Apartment, Hassadhisawee Rd, Soi 3, ถ.หัสดิเสวี ซอย 3, Changphuak, Muang ช้างเผือก, เมือง, Chiang Mai 50300, Thailand.

 Ming Mitr has multiple locations in Chiang Mai.

-Nine-One Coffee is located at Moo 2 30 Tumbon Pamiang, Doi Saket 50220, Thailand
+Nine-One Coffee is located at Moo 2 30 Tumbon Pamiang, Doi Saket 50220, Thailand.

 Ristr8to Lab is located at 14 Nimmanhaemin rd soi 3 Suthep Mueang เชียงใหม่ 50200, Thailand.